Graduate Programs in Industrial and Management Systems Engineering

 - The final graduate plan of study must comply with Graduate School Policy including the requirement that the number of 5xx-level course credits must be equal to two-thirds (2/3) of the total graded coursework.

-This option allows IMSE and Financial Engineering (EFIN) Undergraduates to enroll in an Accelerated IMSE M.S. program at the same time they are finishing their B.S.
-Learn about a Accelerated IMSE M.S.
+This option allows current Montana State University Engineering Undergraduates to enroll in an Accelerated IMSE M.S. program at the same time they are finishing their B.S.
+Learn about an Accelerated IMSE M.S.
 Degree here.

 Credit Hours |